 Trusting other people is a lovely quality to have, but people have to earn that trust.
 And if the trust is broken and they do sting you, then try to learn from it.
 Don’t just offer to carry them across the river again after a few kind words.
 And if you do, be aware that they may hurt you again.

 4) Accept that scorpions exist

 Scorpions are a part of life.
-They exist amongst us and you’re bound to face one eventually.
-You might feel disappointed when you encounter one, but it’s part of life and the human condition.
-People have flaws.
+They exist among us and you’re bound to face one eventually.

 5) Recognise the scorpion within yourself